manuelaguadomtz/pyeer/README.md

 ## Usage

 Using **PyEER** is very easy and straightforward.
-Don't you believed?
-Lets see if we can convince you.
+Don't you believe?
+Let's see if we can convince you.

 ### geteerinf

 When evaluating biometric systems in verification scenarios some researchers will only report Equal Error Rate (EER) values to show the accuracy of their proposals.
 However, this is wrong.
-The behavior of biometric systems cannot be fully assesed in this way.
+The behavior of biometric systems cannot be fully assessed in this way.
 In other to achieve that, Receiver Operating Characteristic (ROC) or Detection Error Tradeoff (DET) graph must be reported.
 It is also very common to report other operating points besides EER (i.e. MR100, FMR1000, ZeroFMR, and ZeroFNMR).
 **geteerinf** provides these and more.
 You will only need to provide genuine match scores and impostor match scores [1].
 Genuine match scores are obtained by matching feature sets of the same class (same person), while impostor matching scores are obtained